Bikroy: Buy Now

 The platform allows buying products directly online and receiving the product by home delivery using the service called buy now.

 History

 On 18 October 2012, Bikroy was formally launched in a press conference held in Bangladesh's capital city Dhaka but had begun operations in June earlier that year.
 In November 2012, Bikroy was named as the "Country's first bilingual classified website" by The Daily Star.
 It launched its application on iOS and Android in 2015.
 In 2016, the company launched its Membership service for small businesses.
 Bikroy introduced its online job portal and entered an agreement with one of the ride-sharing apps in Bangladesh, Pathao, as its official recruitment partner in 2017.
 In August 2019, Bikroy reached break-even for the first time.

+In 2026, Bikroy changed ownership from Saltside Technologies to Jiji.

 Corporate social responsibility

 Bikroy joined the global list of Women's Empowerment Principles (WEPs) signatories – a collaboration between UN Women and the UN Global Compact.
 It joined the HeForShe movement in 2015.

 Bikroy initiated a platform for their female employees - “Moner Janala”, where they can share their workplace challenges or other concerns.